-The second time the number appeared was 3 weeks later on wig shopping trip with my parents.
-My mother, sister and I had visited that same shop twice before and no matter how you try to convince yourself that trying on all those “looks” is fun, it just isn’t.
+The second time the number appeared was 3 weeks later on a wig shopping trip with my parents.
+My mother, sister and I had visited that same shop twice before and no matter how hard you try to convince yourself that trying on all those “looks” is fun, when cancer is the reason, it just isn’t.
 After leaving the store my mom asked my dad to pull into a nearby Staples so I could run an errand of my own.
 There I was, quietly standing in line, ringing up my purchase, transaction completed…wait, the tax was $4.14?
 It gave me pause.
 Then it gave me a shiver.
 Because I knew.
 Karen was on this journey with us and she wanted us to know it.

 I told my slightly skeptical mom about what was happening.
 When I balanced my checkbook, there would be a 4.14 or 41.40 in the mix.
 At work I would find myself caring for a baby with an hourly IV pump reading of 4.14 ml.
 In the car I would look at the odometer and it would have a 414 in the number…or a gauge would tell me I could go 414 miles before needing to refuel…or I would randomly look at the clock and it would be 4:14…lots of times.
 I noticed 414 mile markers and license plates with 414’s on them.
 Businesses, houses, mailboxes – all with a 414 on them.
 You might argue that by now I was sensitized to the number, that any other number could be appearing just as often but going unnoticed.
 Perhaps.